dvidd/api-photo-ai/README.md

-# img-server
+# api-photo-ai
-Server for object recognition for images via post request
+Api for object recognition for images via post request
 ### How it works :

 To run the server first install the requierements.txt, then run